Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/storage/_index.md

 The Storage component exposes a REST-API to Altinn Apps.

 Storage provides persistent storage service for applications in Altinn.
 It is mostly used by the app-backend to store information about *instances* and their *data* elements.
-It provides a registry of all *applications* metadata, element types and events.
+It provides a registry of all *applications* metadata, data types and events.
 It is also intended to be used by organisations and other clients to read data.

 Resources: Instance, Application, InstanceEvent, ApplicationEvent, MessageBoxInstance